open-mmlab/mmselfsup/docs/en/advanced_guides/structures.md

 - pseudo_label (BaseDataElement), containing the pseudo label used in pretext tasks, such as the location in Relative Location.

-To help uses capture the basic idea of SelfSupDataSample, we give a toy example, about how to create a `SelfSupDataSample` instance and set these attributes in it.
+To help users capture the basic idea of SelfSupDataSample, we give a toy example, about how to create a `SelfSupDataSample` instance and set these attributes in it.

 ```python